mrmh2/tissuedata/README.md

 This repository provides data structures and code for working with images of whole tissue data, comprised of individual cells

+### Reading images/data and printing JSON

+To run the script, pass a segmented image file, microscope metadata, and the HAS file:

+    python scripts/analysis.py data/T06.png data/T06.txt data/T06.has

 ## Docker

 This image analysis project has been setup to take advantage of a technology